Vitsyn-Morgunov-and-Nikulin/automatic-essay-evaluator/README.md

 - Used [snyk](https://snyk.io) to find vulnerabilities, e.g., in this [PR](https://github.com/Vitsyn-Morgunov-and-Nikulin/automatic-essay-evaluator/pull/21);
 - Tried to attach commits to tickets (mostly in latter part of development).

+## ✏️ How to contribute? <a name="contribute"></a>
+In our development process we followed practices described by Uncle Bob in his magnificent "Clean Code".
+Please, consult this book in case any trouble.

+Make a fork of this repository, and develop your own tool.
+Make sure it is error-free and the test coverage is at least 60 percent.
+Update `config` files accordingly, and check their operability.

+While producing your code, use this famous [git workflow](https://nvie.com/posts/a-successful-git-branching-model/).
+Also note that our branches use prefixes `feature/`, `fix/`, and `ci-cd`.

+Further, send a pull request.
+In the comment, write the main features of the tool, the technology stack used, and a brief description of the algorithms.
+This should be enough for us to accept your code.

+> To check the quality of the code, we use `flake8` and `codacy`.

 ## 💻 Contributors <a name="contributors"></a>
 **Shamil Arslanov** <br>